Skoda Kushaq Explorer Edition showcased. Check what's different

 Also Read : Skoda confirms subcompact SUV for India, will rival Tata Nexon and Maruti Brezza

-However, what Skoda has added is an improved rear parking camera with dynamic guidelines, sunshades for the rear occupants, an air purifier and a heads-up display.
+However, what Skoda has added is an improved rear parking camera with dynamic guidelines, a heads-up display, sunshades for the rear occupants, an air purifier and a heads-up display.
 There are also front parking sensors and a 360-degree camera now that should able to help the driver in parking car better.